Getting to Yes: Criticism

-A 1996 paper argued that the book's distinction between "interests" and "positions" was problematic.
+A 1996 paper argued that the book's distinction between "interests" and "positions" was a problem.
 There can be a difference between objective interests (that help an individual) and subjective interests (that the individual perceives to be helpful, but that may not be).
 A negotiating party's public position may be different from that the course of action that the party will actually pursue.
 If a party's interest is in maintaining internal unity, it may adopt a position that preserves that unity, thus causing an overlap between position and interest.

 A 1997 feminist analysis of the book's recommendations appeared in the Otago Law Review.
 It maintained that the book is written from a male perspective, and that some of its advice may not be appropriate for female negotiators.

 The author of a 2003 examination of the history of alternative dispute resolution felt that Getting to Yes is a "classic text".
 Nevertheless, the book failed to realistically account for competition among negotiating parties and failed to consider complex personal dynamics during negotiations.
 A 2013 Forbes article asserted that the techniques in the book do not work for three reasons: people do not trust other people, people are not rational, and people do not enjoy negotiating.

 A 2012 commentary noted that Australian practice guidelines for lawyers supported interest-based negotiation of the type described in Getting to Yes, but that such a negotiation style is not always more ethical than positional negotiation.
 It is possible for both types of negotiation to be unethical.
 Instead, it is ethical for a lawyer to be able to adjust negotiation strategies to provide effective advocacy for a client.
 The need for flexibility in negotiation styles was echoed in a 2015 paper calling principled negotiations a "false promise".

 Chris Voss, a former FBI agent, mentioned Getting to Yes in his 2016 book Never Split the Difference.
 He called Fisher and Ury's book "a groundbreaking treatise" and wrote "I still agree with many of the powerful bargaining strategies in the book".
-But he criticized their methods as inadequate for hostage negotiations such as the Waco siege: "I mean, have you ever tried to devise a mutually beneficial win-win solution with a guy who thinks he's the messiah?"
+But he criticized their methods as inadequate for hostage negotiations such as the Waco siege: "I mean, have you ever tried to devise a mutually beneficial win–win solution with a guy who thinks he's the messiah?"
 Voss presented alternative techniques for such situations, including "the flip side of Getting to Yes": getting to "no".